Islam and the Quran

 https://www.islamandquran.org/common-mistakes/testimony-of-women.html

-WHY ARE THERE SO MANY SECTS?
+WHY ARE THERE SO MANY SECTS AND CULTS?
 DO WE HAVE TO FOLLOW THEM?

 The formation of various sects occurred over time following the passing of Prophet Muhammad (PBUH).
 These sects could be seen as different schools of thought for practicing certain rituals of Islam.
 However, the current situation in the Muslim world indicates that sects often serve political purposes, leading to division within the Muslim community.
 As a result, Muslims may adopt identities associated with specific sects rather than the unified identity of “Muslim.”